vuejs/docs/src/guide/components/attrs.md

 }
 ```

-Note that although the `attrs` object here always reflect the latest fallthrough attributes, it isn't reactive (for performance reasons).
+Note that although the `attrs` object here always reflects the latest fallthrough attributes, it isn't reactive (for performance reasons).
 You cannot use watchers to observe its changes.
 If you need reactivity, use a prop.
 Alternatively, you can use `onUpdated()` to perform side effects with latest `attrs` on each update.

 </div>